nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 ### Contributors
 Contributors are people who contribute to the inclusivity working group, but do not have specific responsibilities and commitments.

-#### Becoming a contributor
-Anyone can be a contributor.
+Anyone can be a contributor, and there is no admissions process for becoming a contributor.
 Review the [Code of Conduct](https://github.com/nodejs/inclusivity/blob/master/CODE_OF_CONDUCT.md) before participating to familiarize yourself with expected behavior when contributing to the working group.

 ### Responsibilities